monishvayugandla-commits/Calculator/README.md

 Contributions to this project are welcome.
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.

 ## Credits
-This project was created by Kalutu Monish Vayugandla.
+This project was created by Monish Vayugandla.